ntna141/Animations/README.md

 Python script to automate video animations for Leetcode solutions.
 Uses the Anthropic API for Claude and ElevenLabs for voiceovers

 ## Video Demo
+This is a demo for the Jump Game Leetcode question, visualizing a backward loop solution

 https://github.com/user-attachments/assets/affd00cc-5a1a-49c8-8f18-56ef40407cb4

 ## Setup